Last Updated: January 25, 2021

 The last thing you need to do is enter your email address.
 Then you’re all set.

 The PC Security tab holds the basic scanning functions, including real-time scanning, which checks files as you access them (manual scanning checks files only when you run a scan).
-Other features like app updating, a firewall, and cookie deletion are also available in this tab.
+Other features like app updating, Protect me on the Web (a firewall), and cookie deletion are available on each tab of the new 2021 version.

 The Performance tab is an interesting way of isolating McAfee’s speed-boosting features.
 It may not have a direct impact on computer protection, but it enhances performance.